BehnooshNasri/project_one/README.md

 2. What is the different graduation rates for the select provinces of Ontario, British Columbia, Alberta and Quebec?
 3. What are the ratios between male and female graduates for post-grad studies in the select provinces of Ontario, British Columbia, Alberta and Quebec?
 4. What are the countries with most international students enrolled in post-grad studies in Canada?
-5. Using API, for avialable data globally, what are the post-grad statistics compared to the countries GDP?
+5. Using API, for available data globally, what are the post-grad statistics compared to the countries GDP?
-6. Using API, for avialable data globally, what are the post-grad statistics compared to the countries population?
+6. Using API, for available data globally, what are the post-grad statistics compared to the countries population?

 ## Members of the group